mlevans0/altmetric-details-page-api-docs/source/shared/counts-and-citations/counts-and-citations.rst

      - Current Altmetric Attention Score.
    * - ``history``
      - object
-     - History of the Altmetric Attention Score for the research output.
+     - See :ref:`History` for more information.
    * - ``added_on``
      - number
      - Date when Altmetric first captured attention.
 In UNIX.